 We advise against just one because if that person leaves or is off for extended periods it's useful to have a backup person.
 Indeed, if the sole admin user leaves and you are unable to access their email then you may have significant problems accessing and managing your account.

 It can be very tempting to include your senior management team or Directors as admin users as standard - simply because of their seniority.
 But we advise against this, the role of admin users should be assigned based on who is tasked with managing your Timetastic account and responsible for maintaining it.
-The role of department boss should cover most needs of your senior managers and directors.
+The role of department manager should cover most needs of your senior managers and directors.